rohit018-code/Bussiness_insights_360/README.md

   - Lead Time Analysis
   - Order Fulfillment Rates

-## Data Sources

-The data used in this project is sourced from various internal systems and external data feeds, ensuring accuracy and reliability.

-## Getting Started

-To view the dashboard:

-1. Clone this repository: `git clone https://github.com/yourusername/atliq-hardware-powerbi.git`
 2. Open the Power BI file (`.pbix`) in Power BI Desktop.
-3. Ensure all data connections are properly configured.

 ## Usage